 My last blog post is the most relevant to this category.
 The way to get clients for private work is advertising, so you may need a little bit of capital.
-You can start with some free ads (Crockor offers this, Available Angels has two months free, and there are one or two others) and smart phone selfies!
+You can start with some free ads (Crockor offers this, Available Angels has two months free sometimes, Tryst has a free basic package, and there are one or two others) and smart phone selfies!
 Take a look at the other ads in your niche, and see what you like best.
 Do not plagiarise, but you can imitate things that you like.
 You'll need to consider how you're going to operate as well - incall or outcall?
 What services are you going to give?
 What will you charge?
 You don't get to make some of these choices with brothel and agency work, so it can be a sudden shock to realise that you set your own price.
 Once you have a little money, you can start advertising on the more expensive directories if you wish, and invest in professional photographs - these costs can stack up.
 Social media is also a good source of free advertising, but do be careful not to connect your real name to yourself in any way.
 Don't be friends with your work persona on Facebook, Twitter, or Instagram!
 Be aware that there will be a lot of time wasters and people expecting free services, since those are not platforms optimised for sex work.
 Additionally, Facebook and Instagram do not like sex workers, and may ban you if you are too obvious.

 Networking is a really valuable thing to invest in!
 Many sex workers are on Twitter.
 Some use Facebook, but to a lesser extent - I'm friends on Facebook with sex workers I have already established rapport with.
 Twitter is also a great place for you to sit back and observe - I've learned a lot about sex work just by reading what others post on Twitter!
 Find a sex worker whose profile you like, probably in your area (I checked advertising listings and followed the workers who were in Canberra), and have a look at who they follow, you'll soon be so far down the rabbit hole that you won't know where you are, and you might even make a few friends.